 A real estate investment trust is a company that owns or finances real estate.
 Said real estate must produce income for it to be a real estate investment trust.
 The company must also invest at least 75% of its total assets in real estate, cash or U.S. Treasuries.

-There are three kinds of REITs you could invest in.
+According to some AZ mortgage brokers, there are three kinds of REITs you could invest in.
 Most are equity REITs.
 These investments require the REIT to distribute at least 90% of the portfolio’s income to shareholders.
 These types of REITs invest directly in real estate.

 Mortgage REITs loan money to real estate owners in the form of mortgages and various types of real estate loans.
 The money you earn comes from a net interest margin.